GriffithUniLibrary/research-data-management/README.md

 Understanding and use file and folder naming convetions Copyright licencing for research data
 Ethical considerations with data including;
--privacy
+-- privacy
--data sensitivity
+- data sensitivity
--future data use
+- future data use
 The Data lifecycle, including;
--where you will keep your data
+- where you will keep your data
--archiving datasets
+- archiving datasets
--data repositories
+- data repositories
--data retention & data destruction
+- data retention & data destruction